jacob-spare/code_examples/README.md

 # code_examples
-Examples of scripts/projects I have written.
+Examples of scripts/projects I have worked on.